babel/babel/README.md

-# Acorn (JSX edition)
+# Acorn-JSX

 [![Build Status](https://travis-ci.org/RReverser/acorn.svg?branch=master)](https://travis-ci.org/RReverser/acorn)

 This is modification of [Acorn][acorn] - a tiny, fast JavaScript parser, written completely in JavaScript.

-It was forked to create experimental, alternative, faster [React.js JSX][jsx] parser by integrating pieces of code from official parser, modified to match Acorn's parsing logic.
+It was forked to create experimental alternative, faster [React.js JSX][jsx] parser by integrating pieces of code from official parser, modified to match Acorn's parsing logic.

-According to [benchmarks](http://marijnhaverbeke.nl/acorn/test/bench.html), Acorn is 5x faster than Esprima when parsing code with location tracking (call it "source maps enabled mode"), and JSX extensions almost don't affect those numbers.
-However, [esprima-fb](https://github.com/facebook/esprima) is forked&maintained from harmony branch of esprima which is being heavily optimized and currently `acorn-jsx` is only 1.5-2x faster than `esprima-fb`.
+According to [benchmarks](test/bench.html), Acorn-JSX is 2x faster than official [Esprima-based parser][esprima-fb] when location tracking is turned on in both (call it "source maps enabled mode").

-Currently, it consumes all the ES5+JSX syntax that can be consumed by official [Esprima-based parser][esprima-fb].
+At the same time, it consumes all the ES6+JSX syntax that can be consumed by Esprima-FB (this is proved by [official tests](test/tests-jsx.js)).

-However, official parser can consume ES6 syntax as well, and is maintained by authors of React.js itself, so it's preferred to be used in real projects.
+However, Esprima-FB is maintained by authors of React.js itself, so it's recommended to be used in production code.

 [acorn]: http://marijnhaverbeke.nl/acorn/
 [esprima-fb]: https://github.com/facebook/esprima
 [jsx]: http://facebook.github.io/react/docs/jsx-in-depth.html

+## Transpiler

+Please note that this tool only parses source code to JSX AST.
+If you want to convert result to JS AST or directly to JS code and source map, check out [jsx-transpiler](https://github.com/RReverser/jsx-transpiler).

 ## Installation